matsola/biofertilizer-report/casestudy.md

 Three small-scale vegetable producers conducted the trials for this case study, and soil samples, leaf samples, and crop samples were sent for laboratory analysis.
 On top of that, the producers measured BRIX throughout the growing season to monitor plant health.

-Apart from these analyses, semi-structured interviews were conducted with the vegetable producers.
+Apart from the plant analyses, semi-structured interviews were conducted with the vegetable producers.
 Gardeners from an urban gardening company, who also trialed the biofertilizer, are included in the interview.

 From the laboratory test results, we could not conclude decisive effects on plant health or crop.